ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C2/README.md

 1. Copy the `ros_rsi.src` file to `KRC:\R1\Program` (Alternatively `C:\KRC\ROBOTER\KRC\R1\Program`)
 2. Copy the `ros_rsi_ethernet.xml` file to `C:\KRC\ROBOTER\Init`

+Note: You must reload KSS or reboot the controller if `ros_rsi.src` is not created\copied using the HMI.

 ## 3. Configure the kuka_rsi_hw_interface